-Chattem Chemicals, Inc. ("Chattem"), a wholly owned subsidiary, is based in Chattanooga, Tennessee.
+Chattem Chemicals, Inc. ("Chattem") is based in Chattanooga, Tennessee.
 Chattem is primarily engaged in the business of manufacturing Active Pharmaceutical Ingredients ("APIs"), surfactants and aluminum performance additives.

-Mutual Pharmaceutical Company Inc. ("Mutual"), a wholly owned subsidiary that was based in Philadelphia, Pennsylvania.
+Mutual Pharmaceutical Company Inc. ("Mutual") was based in Philadelphia, Pennsylvania.
 In June 2016, Mutual sold its real property and operating assets.
 At the same time, Mutual entered into a manufacturing contract agreement with the new owners to manufacture certain of the drugs previously manufactured by the Company.
-The term of the agreement is two years with provisions for extensions.
+The term of the agreement is two years commencing with provisions for extensions.

-DUSA Pharmaceuticals Inc. ("DUSA"), a wholly owned subsidiary, is based in Wilmington, Massachusetts, and is primarily engaged in the business of manufacturing and marketing branded dermatology formulations and medical devices used for treatment of dermatological conditions.
+DUSA Pharmaceuticals Inc. ("DUSA") is based in Wilmington, Massachusetts, and is primarily engaged in the business of manufacturing and marketing branded dermatology formulations and medical devices used for treatment of dermatological conditions.

-Pharmalucence Inc. ("Pharmalucence") a wholly owned subsidiary is based in Billerica, Massachusetts.
+Pharmalucence Inc. ("Pharmalucence") is based in Billerica, Massachusetts.
 Pharmalucence manufactures its own line of generic injectable radiopharmaceuticals and sells to radiopharmacies and distributors.
 It also provides contract and private label formulation development and manufacturing services of parenteral products in either liquid or lyophilized form.

-Taro Development Corporation ("TDC"), a wholly owned subsidiary, is based in New York and has a wholly owned subsidiary, Morley & Company, also based in New York.
+Taro Development Corporation ("TDC") is based in New York and has a wholly owned subsidiary, Morley & Company, also based in New York.
 Neither of these entities had operating activity in Fiscal 2020 or 2019.